openvswitch/ovs/Documentation/internals/security.rst

 member should reply to the reporter acknowledging that the report has been received.

-Consider reporting the information mentioned in `REPORTING-BUGS.rst
+Consider reporting the information mentioned in :doc:`bugs`, where relevant.
-<REPORTING-BUGS.rst>`__, where relevant.

 Reporters may ask for a GPG key while initiating contact with the security team to deliver more sensitive reports.